-Liquidators often charge expenses for example postage, stationery, photocopying charges, telephone and fax costs, which cannot economically be recorded in respect of a specific case Such expenses, which are apportioned to cases, require the approval of the creditors, before they can be drawn and these are known as category 2 disbursements.
+Liquidators often charge expenses for example postage, stationery, photocopying charges, telephone and fax costs, which cannot economically be recorded in respect of a specific case.
+BDO LLP operates a policy of raising an annual charge of £6.50 per creditor to recover the foregoing costs, which is paid from the liquidation estate.
+Such expenses, which are apportioned to cases, require the approval of the creditors, before they can be drawn and these are known as category 2 disbursements.
+No category 2 disbursements will be charged in the liquidation.